TreeGAN: Incorporating Class Hierarchy into Image Generation: Experiments

 \subsection{Dataset}

 Three datasets are used in the experiments: Animal, Vegetable, and Pathology.
 The Animal dataset has 15 classes, which are organized into a hierarchy of three levels.
 There are 10 classes on the leaf nodes, which are otter, bear, fox, wolf, dog, cat, lion, tiger, raccoon and panda.
-Each leaf class has 500 images collected from ImageNet~\cite{DBLP:conf/cvpr/DengDSLL009} and Google Open Image Dataset~\cite{OpenImages2}.
+Each leaf class has 500 images collected from ImageNet~\cite{DBLP:conf/cvpr/DengDSLL009} and Google Open Image Dataset\footnote{\url{https://storage.googleapis.com/openimages/web/index.html}}.
 The Vegetable dataset has 7 classes, which are organized into a hierarchy of three levels.
 There are 5 classes on the leaf nodes, which are broccoli, bok choy, mushroom, pumpkin, and cucumber.
-Each leaf class has 500 images collected from ImageNet~\cite{DBLP:conf/cvpr/DengDSLL009}.
+Each leaf class has 500 images collected from ImageNet.
 The Pathology dataset has 8 classes, which are organized into a hierarchy of three levels.
 There are 6 classes on the leaf nodes, which are eosinophil, lung, lymphocyte, monocyte, neutrophil, and retina.
-Each leaf class has 1000 images collected from ~\cite{cell_dataset}, ~\cite{lung_dataset} and ~\cite{retina_dataset}.
-The class hierarchies of these three datasets are deferred to the supplements.
+Each leaf class has 500 images collected from cell dataset~\cite{cell_dataset}, lung dataset~\cite{lung_dataset} and retina dataset~\cite{retina_dataset}.